PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/a2a.rst

 Each such key requires:

+* the DID of the DID document embedding the public key
 * an identifier (the class includes the ``PublicKey.ID_ROUTING`` class constant for the designated routing identifier)
 * a public key type
 * an owner, specified by DID
 * a key value
 * whether the public key is an authentication key in the context of a DID document.

+The implementation stores the DID document subject and controller DIDs in raw base58 sovrin format, geared toward interoperation with indy applications.
+It stores all other references as URIs, geared toward interoperation with W3C applications.

 The ``to_dict()`` method returns a dict representation of the public key to embed in a DID document.

+Services
+###################################

+The ``Service`` class helps to specify a service to embed in DID documents.

+Each such service requires:

+* the DID of the DID document embedding the service
+* an identifier
+* a service type
+* a service endpoint.

+The implementation stores the DID document subject DID in raw base58 sovrin format, geared toward interoperation with indy applications.
+It stores all other references as URIs, geared toward interoperation with W3C applications.

+The ``to_dict()`` method returns a dict representation of the service to embed in a DID document.

 DID Document Class
 ###################################